Skip to the content

 Guidance for Chinese passport holders’ overseas visa validity less than 1-year guideline

-Chinese passport holders with overseas tourist visa (allowed to stay for less than 6 months), are only allowed to send no more than four boxes of personal belongings.
+Chinese passport holders with overseas short-term visas (allowed to stay for less than 3 months) are only allowed to send no more than four boxes of personal belongings.
+Shipment value exceeding CNY 5,000 will be subject to import tax and duty.

-Guidance for Hong Kong, Macau and Taiwan passport holders who have a Chinese residence permit valid for 5 years or longer
+Guidance for Hong Kong, Macau, and Taiwan passport holders who have a Chinese travel permit and residence permit both valid for 5 years or longer

-Residents from Hong Kong, Macau and Taiwan with a residence permit valid for 5 years are entitled to duty-free entry, excluding new items, books and single items valued at more than CNY 5,000.
-Chinese customs authorities may need to examine your original documentation, including your residence and mainland travel permits.
+Residents from Hong Kong, Macau, and Taiwan with a Chinese travel permit and residence permit both valid for 5 years and is the first time to send personal items to mainland China are entitled to duty-free entry, but are subject to customs, excluding new items, books, and single items valued at more than CNY 5,000.
+Chinese customs authorities need to examine your original documentation, including your residence and mainland travel permits.
 In such a case, Seven Seas Worldwide (Guangzhou Office) will inform you of the documents you must provide and when.

-Non-Chinese passport holders in possession of a Chinese Visa which is valid for LESS than 1 year will be liable to pay import tax and duties, if the value of the shipment exceeds CNY 2000.
-You will not be allowed to ship any furniture into China.
+Non-Chinese passport holders in possession of a Chinese Visa which is valid for LESS than 1 year will be liable to pay import tax and duties if the value of the shipment exceeds CNY 2,000.
+You will not be allowed to ship any furniture to China.
+With a Short-term Visa, you CANNOT ship more than 2 Cubic Meters as this will not be cleared by the Chinese Customs Authorities.

 Prohibited goods